mohitagarwal11/hangman-game-c/README.md

 # Hangman Game in C

 A console-based Hangman game written in C.
-This project helped me apply and improve my understanding of arrays, loops, strings, and basic logic in a fun and interactive way.
+This project helped me apply and improve my understanding of arrays, loops, strings, handling user input and basic logic implementation in a fun way.

 <br>